 But if you’re going to be planning multi-stop routes on a regular basis, you’ll need more.

-Let’s take a look at three apps that are specifically designed for planning multi-stop routes.
+Let’s take a look at two apps that are specifically designed for planning multi-stop routes.

 4. MapQuest

-If you really need a free route planner, your best option is probably to print the optimized stop list created in MapQuest, or share it by email.
-Then just add the stops to your favorite app on your mobile device to get actual driving directions.
+Your best option is to print or save the optimized MapQuest route, then add the stops to your favorite navigation app on your mobile device to get actual driving directions.

 MapQuest limitations

-- MapQuest is supported by ads, which keeps it free — but you may find the ads intrusive.
+MapQuest Route Planner is supported by ads, which keeps it free — but you may find the ads intrusive.

 5. Routific